tmnestor/embedding_classifier_tuner/README.md

 - Activation functions
 - Optimizer choice and parameters

-### 4. Classifier Training
+### 5. Classifier Training

-`BertClassification.py` loads the pre-computed embeddings and trains a classifier using either:
+`BertClassification.py` uses the triplet model to generate embeddings on-the-fly and trains a classifier using either:
 - The optimized architecture from TuneBert.py
 - A default architecture if no tuning has been performed

-### 5. Model Evaluation
+### 6. Model Evaluation

 `Evaluation.py` provides robust assessment of classifier performance through:
 - K-fold cross-validation (configurable number of folds)